kartheek542/vvit_sql_lab/README.md

-# vvit_ds_lab
+# vvit_sql_lab
-this repository contains the lab programs of Data Structures.
+this repo contains the sql lab programs of vvit.